Learning to Optimise Climate Sensor Placement using a Transformer: Problem Formulation

-The problem investigated in this paper aims to find an optimized sensor network $\mathcal{S}^{\star}$, where some sensors in any candidate sensor network $\mathcal{S}$ are strategically reallocated in different but available places in $\mathbb{P}$.
-Specifically, we aims to minimize the Mean Absolute Error (MAE) over all estimated values in position $P^{\prime}$ as follows:
+The problem investigated in this paper aims to find an optimized sensor network $\mathcal{S}^{\star}$, where some sensors in sensor network $\mathcal{S}$ are strategically reallocated in different but available places in $\mathbb{P}$.
+Specifically, we aims to minimize the Mean Absolute Error (MAE) over all estimated values for $q$ geographic positions $P^{\prime}$ as follows:

 where $z_j$ is the ground truth, i.e., actual value of the $j^{th}$ estimation, and $\hat{z}_j$ is the predicted value of the $j^{th}$ observation.
 A lower $MAE$ indicates a better prediction and a better sensor network.